- How do truck accidents differ from other auto accidents?

 Q. In selecting a truck accident attorney, what should I keep in mind?
 A. First and foremost, you should hire an attorney or law firm that is tough, experienced and respected.
 Your attorney should be reputable, have a track record of success, and fully committed to fighting on your behalf.
 You should feel comfortable with your attorney and be confident that they are committed to keeping you educated and informed at every stage of your case.
 Do not hire an attorney solely because they are a friend or family.
 While such attorneys may have your best interests at heart, they may not have the experience, knowledge and resources to help you obtain all of the monetary damages you should receive in the most efficient way possible.

 The Maurer Law Firm represents seriously injured victims of truck accidents across the United States.
 If you have been seriously injured or have lost a loved one in a truck accident, or are a lawyer seeking co-counsel, we welcome your inquires.
-To Contact a Truck Accident Lawyer, fill out our free WEB case review form, or phone us directly at (845) 896-LAWS (5297).
+To speak to our experienced Poughkeepsie and Fishkill truck accident attorney in a free consultation, please contact The Maurer Law Firm.

 ATTORNEY ADVERTISING.
 Prior results do not guarantee a similar outcome.
 This website is for informational purposes only and does not create an attorney-client relationship.
 In keeping with various state regulations, this website is designated as lawyer advertising.
 Click here for complete disclaimer and privacy information.